Geraldine Econg: Notable cases

-As a lower court judge, she also presided over the parricide case against former lawmaker Ruben Ecleo Jr. and disputes involving the Mactan Cebu International Airport.
+As a trial court judge, she also presided over the parricide case against former lawmaker Ruben Ecleo Jr. and disputes involving the Mactan Cebu International Airport.

 Controversies

 In 2007, Econg underwent drug testing after an anonymous accusation, which yielded no adverse findings.
 She also faced an administrative case related to an alleged marriage scam in Cebu, which was dismissed for lack of evidence.